 -Personal Compensation

--I didn’t think about this before but you also want to consider Liability Insurance for damage to other people including if you injure someone else during a hike. - Gear Insurance
+-I didn’t think about this before, but you should also consider Liability Insurance for damage to other people — including if you accidentally injure someone during a hike. - Gear Insurance

 My personal choice for insurance:

-You can enroll for short-term for as little as ¥580/7 days or long-term like me for ¥5840/a year.
-(Please do check their website for their latest pricing.)
-I chose the long term one because I know I’m gonna be doing a lot of outdoor activities even on winter time.
-They also cover snowboarding and most outdoor activities so I think the yearly coverage is a good deal.
+You can enroll in the short-term plan for as little as ¥580 for 7 days, or choose the long-term plan like me for ¥5,840 per year.
+(Please do check their website for the latest pricing.)
+I chose the long-term one because I know I’ll be doing a lot of outdoor activities, even during winter.
+They also cover snowboarding and most outdoor activities, so I think the yearly coverage is a really good deal.

 You can easily sign up from their app (It’s in Japanese) or use your browser from phone or laptop and sign up on YAMAP website then translate the whole page to English, really easy and quick.

-I love that I am able to sign up for my whole group from my account so every time we go on a major hike, I enroll some of them who doesn’t have it yet.
-This is why I also turn on my YAMAP activities recording every time, because it helps the search and rescue team look for you in case you go missing.
-It’s the same as the hike plan/ forms you fill-up and submit at the trailhead post boxes.
-With YAMAP app, you can do all that from the app, very convenient!
+I love that I’m able to sign up my whole group from my account, so every time we go on a major hike, I enroll those who don’t have it yet.
+This is also why I always turn on my YAMAP activity recording — it helps the search and rescue team locate you in case you go missing.

-I read and watch a lot of Japanese blogs and vlogs about Hiking in Japan and I learn a lot from them so now I’m also exploring/researching other companies too when I finally have to renew my one year plan next year.
+I read and watch a lot of Japanese blogs and vlogs about hiking in Japan, and I’ve learned so much from them.
+So now I’m also starting to explore and research other insurance companies as well, especially since I’ll eventually need to renew my one-year plan next year.

 Insurance Companies I’m considering..